FREJA HALLBERG

 What it allows.
 What it demands.

-How it treats the people inside it – on stage and in the audience.
+How it treats the people inside it – on stage and

 I want to create forms that hold uncertainty